Sharm-Dev/Learn-React/README.md

 npm - v

-# Okay, now Now that you have NodeJS and NPM installed, You should now be able to install ReactJS in your project's directory by running:
+# Okay, Now that you have NodeJS and NPM installed, You should now be able to install ReactJS in your project's directory by running:

 npm install --save react react-dom